pol-valero/openrover-robotic-platform/README.md

 - Custom remote control module with touchscreen, with a UI where status values are displayed and different operation modes can be selected
 - Battery sensors for the rover and the custom remote control
 - 4 main operation modes: conventional driving control, 360º turn control, robotic arm control, head control
-- Web dashboard where status values are displayed and a camera feed is available.
+- Web dashboard that displays status values and a video feed.
 This web dashboard is hosted in the rover

 ## Project modules
 The OpenRover's components are organized, both at a hardware and software level, in different modules: